Skip to Content

 Taking Kids to Haleakala

 I know some families are hesitant to take their kids to Haleakala.
-It can be a long, windy drive and there’s an altitude change.
+It can be a long, windy drive, and the altitude changes.

 If your kids are prone to motion sickness, I wouldn’t do this.